 Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.

 A hiatal hernia occurs when weakened muscle tissue allows your stomach to bulge up through your diaphragm.
-It's not always clear why this happens, but pressure on your stomach may contribute to the formation of hiatal hernia.
+It's not always clear why this happens, but pressure on your stomach and age-related changes in your diaphragm may contribute to the formation of a hiatal hernia.

 How a hiatal hernia forms